vipulrai91/vipulrai91.github.io/_posts/2020-05-24-has-the-startup-bubble-burst.md

 ![weekend](/assets/img/ross-weekend.gif)

-### There are many more reasons which soon all of us would see in days to come , would keep updating.
+### There are many more reasons which all of us would soon see,will keep updating.

 There are exceptions though and I would name them : Airbnb has shown class [read here](https://news.airbnb.com/a-message-from-co-founder-and-ceo-brian-chesky/) in how they handled this.
 This was expected from others as well but sadly..<br>